About the Cornwall and Isles of Scilly Investment Fund (CIOSIF)

 About the British Business Bank

-The British Business Bank is currently supporting almost £4.6bn of finance to more than 70,000 smaller businesses and participating in a further £7bn of finance to mid-cap businesses (as at March 2018).
+The British Business Bank is currently supporting more than £5.9bn of finance to over 82,000 smaller businesses (as at end of September 2018).

-As the holding company of the group operating under the trading name of British Business Bank, it is a development bank wholly owned by HM Government which is not authorised or regulated by the Prudential Regulation Authority (PRA) or the Financial Conduct Authority (FCA).
+As the holding company of the group operating under the trading name of British Business Bank, British Business Bank plc is wholly owned by HM Government and is not authorised or regulated by the Prudential Regulation Authority (PRA) or the Financial Conduct Authority (FCA).
 The British Business Bank operates under its own brand name through a number of subsidiaries, one of which is authorised and regulated by the FCA.

 British Business Bank plc and its principal operating subsidiaries are not banking institutions and do not operate as such.
 A complete legal structure chart for British Business Bank plc and its subsidiaries can be found on the British Business Bank plc website.